 Groundhog Zoo: Home of Punxsutawney Phil

-When we visited late in the summer season, Phil was a chubby, snoring heap, sprawled upside down against the glass.
-This fat-and-happy celebrity was probably not even dreaming about his public appearance five months hence….
+When we visited in late summer, Phil was a chubby, snoring heap, sprawled upside down against the glass.
+This fat-and-happy celebrity was probably dreaming about how lucky he is to have what must be the world's least-stressful job schedule.

 The library is on Barclay Square, where statues of Punxsutawney Phil are exhibited in fiberglass, carved in wood, and cast in bronze.
 To us, they all seemed more dynamic than the real Phil.
 At first we feared that his furry, prone form was dead.